bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/malformed_uri.md

 ### Decoding

 Decoding replaces each escape sequence in the encoded URI component with the character that it represents.
-If there isn't such a character, an error will be thrown:
+If there isn’t such a character, an error will be thrown:

     decodeURIComponent('%E0%A4%A');
     // "URIError: malformed URI sequence"